Arinze008/Arinze008Lab/README.md

 # Hello, I'm Arinze
 <a href="https://linkedin.com/in/arinze-ekpunobi-73931b184/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Experienced Cyber Security Professional, recently AZ900, Seurity +, ISC CC, Google Professional Cybersecurity certified.
+With just over 1.5 years experience leveraging Microsoft Azure environment, Microsoft Defender for Endpoint (MDE), Microsoft Sentinel and the whole M365 Microsoft Security Stack.
+Explored various domains within Cyber Security like SOC, Vulnerability Management and Security Assessments..

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center team.
+I am also delving deep into cloud security with strong interests in cloud security.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]